 Considering special types of covers we obtain additional properties.
 Henceforth, by \emph{cover of $X$} we mean a nontrivial one, i.e., such that $X$ itself is not a member of the cover.
 An open cover $\cU$ of $X$ is an \emph{$\omega$-cover} if for each finite $F\sbst X$, there is $U\in\cU$ such that $F\subseteq U$. $\cU$ is a \emph{$\gamma$-cover} of $X$ if it is infinite and for each $x\in X$, $x$ is a member of all but finitely many members of $\cU$.
 Let $\Omega$ and $\Gamma$ denote the collections of all open $\omega$-covers and $\gamma$-covers of $X$, respectively.
-Then $\ufin(\cO,\Gamma)$ is the Hurewicz property \cite{Hure27}, and $\sone(\Omega,\Gamma)$ is the Gerlits-Nagy $\gamma$-property, introduced in the context of function spaces \cite{GN}.
+Then $\ufin(\rmO,\Gamma)$ is the Hurewicz property \cite{Hure27}, and $\sone(\Omega,\Gamma)$ is the Gerlits-Nagy $\gamma$-property, introduced in the context of function spaces \cite{GN}.
 Additional properties of these types were studied by Arkhangel'ski\v{i}, Sakai, and others.
 Some of the properties are relatively new.

-The field of selection principles studies the interrelations between all properties defined by the above selection prototypes as well as similar ones, and properties which do not fall into this category but that can be related to properties which do.
+The field of selective principles studies the interrelations between all properties defined by the above selective prototypes as well as similar ones, and properties which do not fall into this category but that can be related to properties which do.